bakayu/ayuch/content/blog/linux-tutorial/04-environment-customization.md

 alias fetch='~/berzifetch/main'

 # OR make it auto-run on terminal startup:
-berzifetch
+~/berzifetch/main

 # Save and reload
 source ~/.bashrc
 ```

-Now every new terminal shows your system info! 🎉
+Now every new terminal shows your system info!

 ---